-Additional Solutions, RSS Aggregators, Etc.
+Additional Platforms, Content Aggregators, Etc.

 (RebelMouse – Publishing platform for distributed content)

-WordPress – Configuring Your Site
+WordPress Site Configuration

-Let’s go over some key areas.
+Let’s go over some of the important points.

-(Global Settings – Writing Settings Section)
+(WordPress Settings – Writing Settings)

-As stated in this section,
+As described in the Update Services section,

 When you publish a new post, WordPress automatically notifies the following site update services …

-(WordPress lets you notify dozens of update services automatically!)
+WordPress lets you notify dozens of update services automatically …

 Download A Comprehensive List Of Ping Services For Your WordPress Site!